Parameter-Efficient Fine-Tuning of State Space Models: Details of Sec. :

 \subsection{Extension to Deep S4 Models}

 Our previous analysis focused on single-channel S4 models.
 We now expand our investigation to more complex scenarios involving deep S4 models for both target and frozen architectures, incorporating $D$ channels and varying layer depths.
-In this section, we consider two PEFT methods: (i) \textit{Selective Dimension Tuning} (SDT) and (ii) \ours{}.
-The key distinction between SDT and \ours{} lies in their treatment of linear projection matrices.
-SDT exclusively updates the columns of weight matrices corresponding to the updatable channels identified through Alg.~\ref{alg:ours}.
-In contrast, \ours{} employs LoRA to modify these matrices.
-It is worth noting that the linear projection matrix updates in SDT are inherently low-rank, making it a specialized case of \ours{}.
-Our analysis starts with SDT, and it automatically applies to \ours{}.
+In this section, in addition to \ours{}-P, we introduce \ours{}+.
+The key distinction between \ours{}+ and \ours{}-P lies in their treatment of linear projection matrices. \ours{}-P only operate on SSM modules and additionally requires applying LoRA to modify the linear projection matrices.
+In contrast, \ours{}+ applies \ours{}-P on SSM modules while also updates the columns of weight matrices corresponding to the updatable channels identified through Alg.~\ref{alg:ours_zero}.
+It is worth noting that the linear projection matrix updates in \ours{}+ are inherently low-rank, making it a specialized case of \ours{}-P combined with LoRA.
+Our analysis starts with \ours{}+, and it automatically applies to \ours{}-P combined with LoRA.

 In this analysis, we assume that each input token $x_t$ belongs to $\gX$, a bounded subset of $\sR^D$, and that the length of the input sequence is finite.
 Let the frozen model have $L$ layers, and the target model have $\tgdiml$ layers, where $L \geq \tgdiml$.
 Similar to the technique used in \citet{zeng2023expressive} and \citet{giannou2023expressive}.
 The basic idea of updating the frozen model to match the functionality of the target model is to utilize every $\ceil{L/\tgdiml}$ layers of the frozen model to approximate every layer of the target model.
 We start introducing this proof idea from the simplest case where $\tgdiml = 1, L=D$.
 In this scenario, we can simply choose one different channel to tune and maintain all other channels at zero at every layer.
 The outputs from the various channels of the deep S4 layers are then combined through a residual connection.
-This proof idea inspires us to perform channel selection and make use of the residual connections, which is the first and third step of \ours{} presented in Sec.~\ref{sec:ours}.
+This proof idea inspires us to perform channel selection and make use of the residual connections, which is the first and third step of \ours{}-P presented in Sec.~\ref{sec:ours}.
 Building on this idea, we present the following results for when the target model has only $\tgdiml = 1$ layer, and $L=D=2$.